jdpaclar/NetCorePayrollAppProject/README.md

 ### Prerequisites

-Project is written using vs2017 community edition. (or you can use VSCode if you like or on a linux/mac env) Postman or any api testing tool (Fiddler.. etc) and example Postman .json located under Company.Svc.Payroll/PostMan
+Project is written using vs2017 community edition. (or you can use VSCode if you like or on a linux/mac env).
+Postman or any api testing tool (Fiddler.. etc) and example Postman .json located under Company.Svc.Payroll/PostMan

 ### Installing